jangajack/staticfiles/README.md

-# staticfiles
+# static files
-A place to serve static files for other tests
+This is a place for serving static files used in other tests, or on other services such as [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/).